 In the game you play as an 18 year old police officer named, Cyrus Tistella, living in the raised utopian city known as the Heights.
 Everything is coming up roses for our heroine, with a new promotion and her upcoming marriage into the high ranking Evans family.
 Things take a turn for the worst, when Cyrus is accused of murdering her parents.
 Unable to prove her innocence, Cyrus is banished to the Depths a place where the most brutal criminals are sent to atone for their crimes.
 But, when she arrives, Cyrus finds that the Depths is not the primitive wasteland she once believed it to be, she soon learns that all is not as it seems as the things she once held to be true start to fall apart.

-- Available for PC (Widows, Mac, Linux) | Steam | Nintendo Switch (February 2021)
+- Where to Play: PC (Widows, Mac, Linux) | Steam | Nintendo Switch

-- Gameplay Lengh: 5-7 hours first play through/ 25-30 hours Total
+- Gameplay Length: 5-7 hours first play through/ 25-30 hours Total

-- Cost: $39.99
+- Cost: $39.99 | $65.49 (Nintendo Switch)

-- Similar Games: Code Realize, Cinderella Phenomenon, and Confines of the Crown
+- Similar Games: Code Realize | Cinderella Phenomenon | Confines of the Crown

 “In this world there are two kinds of people: the rulers and the ruled…”